CityIsBetter/weather-app-java/README.md

 # Installation

- There are 2 ways, you can try this game yourself:
+ There are 2 ways, you can try this app yourself:
 - download the latest release version of this repo
 - clone this repo and run using NetBeans